RTEMS/rtems-docs/c-user/config/scheduler-general.rst

 CONSTANT:
     ``CONFIGURE_SCHEDULER_SIMPLE``

-DATA TYPE:
+OPTION TYPE:
-    Boolean feature macro.

-RANGE:
-    Defined or undefined.
+    This configuration option is a boolean feature define.

-DEFAULT VALUE:
+DEFAULT CONFIGURATION:
-    This is not defined by default.
+    If this configuration option is undefined, then the described feature is not enabled.

 DESCRIPTION:
-    If defined, then the :ref:`Simple Priority Scheduler
+    In case this configuration option is defined, then :ref:`Simple Priority Scheduler <SchedulerPrioritySimple>`
-    <SchedulerPrioritySimple>` algorithm is made available to the application.
+    algorithm is made available to the application.

 NOTES:
     This scheduler configuration option is an advanced configuration option.